VibhavariSaran/Movie-Database-Analysis-using-MongoDB-Atlas/README.md

 The project is divided into two key sections:

-MongoDB Queries – Performing CRUD operations, filtering, and aggregations to extract insights from the dataset.
+- MongoDB Queries – Performing CRUD operations, filtering, and aggregations to extract insights from the dataset.
-MongoDB Atlas Dashboard – A visual representation of key metrics using interactive charts.
+- MongoDB Atlas Dashboard – A visual representation of key metrics using interactive charts.
-View the Dashboard Here: Movie Analytics Dashboard

 Tools & Technologies Used
-MongoDB Atlas – Database and aggregation pipeline queries.
+- MongoDB Atlas – Database and aggregation pipeline queries.
-MongoDB Compass – Query testing and local data visualization.
+- MongoDB Compass – Query testing and local data visualization.
-MongoDB Charts – Interactive dashboard for data insights.
+- MongoDB Charts – Interactive dashboard for data insights.
-Google Colab – Execution and reporting.
+- Google Colab – Execution and reporting.